agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 apparent limitations imposed by the CAP theorem.

-Section \ref{sec:contcons} explains how the \emph{conit} framework [@2002tact] quantifies the C/A tradeoff with respect to three metrics.
-Following Yu and Vahdat, we summarize how conit theory can be used enforce consistency up to some real-valued $\epsilon \geq 0$.
-More precisely, we discuss three different approaches for measuring the divergence of data replicas.
-The semantics of conits are defined by applications, while the framework we lay out provides general-purpose mechanisms for enforcing conit consistency.
-At the extreme, conits can enforce strong consistency by setting $\epsilon = 0$.
-For $\epsilon > 0$, the conits framework offers neither CAP-consistency nor CAP-availability.
-In return, applications provide limited amounts of availability, possibly during network partitions, while strictly bounding levels of inconsistency.
+Section \ref{sec:contcons} explains how the \emph{conit} framework [@2002tact] quantifies the C/A tradeoff with respect to three metrics: numerical error, order commit error, and real-time error.
+We summarize how to enforce consistency up to some real-valued $\epsilon \geq 0$ for each of these metrics separately.
+The conit framework allows applications to specify their own consistency semantics with respect to these measurements, and to mark updates as having a greater or lesser impact on consistency.
+Each replica, indeed each system request, can set its own bounds on observable inconsistency, while a general-purpose middleware library transparently enforces these requirements.
+At the extreme, the framework can enforce strong consistency by setting $\epsilon = 0$ for appropriately-defined conits.
+For $\epsilon > 0$, the framework offers neither CAP-consistency nor CAP-availability; in return, applications can provide limited amounts of availability, possibly during network partitions, while strictly bounding levels of inconsistency.
 One use case for this is to ``smooth out" intermittent fluctuations in network performance, a desirable feature for safety-critical systems operating without strict assumptions about the network.

-Section \ref{sec:sheaf} is an introduction to applied sheaf theory, which provides a highly general framework for measuring the mutual consistency of "overlapping" observations (i.e. ones which we expect to be correlated if not equal, such as the data generated by a sensor network).
+Section \ref{sec:sheaf} is an introduction to applied sheaf theory, which provides a highly general framework for measuring the mutual consistency of "overlapping" observations.
+Intuitively, these are observations which we expect to be correlated if not equal, such as the data generated by nearby sensors in a sensor network.
 We discuss an simulated example, due to [@2017robinsonCanonical], where sheaves are used to integrate heterogeneous sensor data, thereby improving an estimated location for a crashed aircraft.
 Unlike many introductions to the subject, we emphasize sheaves as "topologically-flavored" presheaves, viewing presheaves as highly generalized transition systems.
-Our expectation is that this approach makes the subject more accessible to computer scientists and serves to highlight themes common to Sections
-\ref{sec:contcons} and \ref{sec:sheaf}.
+Our expectation is that this approach makes the subject more accessible to computer scientists and serves to highlight themes common to Sections \ref{sec:contcons} and \ref{sec:sheaf}.
 It may even indicate the possibility of re-grounding conit theory in the principled mathematical framework of sheaf theory.

 Section \ref{sec:conclusion} concludes with suggestions for future work.